Better Than Zoloft - 9 Herbal Remedies To Overcome Postpartum Anxiety

 #3 Stinging Nettles

-• Safe while breastfeeding, consider creating your own tea blend or purchasing Earth Mama milkmaid tea; which includes stinging nettles in their blend.
+• Safe while breastfeeding, consider creating your own tea blend or purchasing Earth Mama milkmaid tea, which includes stinging nettles in its blend.

 Dosing: